Operations SCM and Project Management E... (81 Blogs) Become a Certified Professional

-Project management, as the name suggests, is a process that involves phases and steps taken toward the successful completion of projects.
-There are many different project management processes, each with its own phases.
-In this blog post, we will discuss the different phases of the project management process and explain how each phase contributes to the success of a project.
+Project management, as the name suggests, is a process that involves phases and steps toward the successful completion of projects.
+There are many different processes, each with its phases.
+In this blog post, we will discuss the various stages of the project management process and explain how each phase contributes to a project’s success.
 We will also provide examples of how these phases can be applied in real-world situations.

-So whether you are a project manager just starting out in your career or are looking for a quick go-through on the basics, this blog is all for you!
+So whether you are a project manager just starting out in your career or are looking for a quick overview of the basics, this blog is for you!

 Every project goes through phases during its lifetime.
 The project management process helps ensure that each phase is completed successfully before moving on to the next.
 A typical project will go through the following phases:

-• Monitoring and Control: The project progress is monitored and controlled.
+4. Project Monitoring and Controlling: The progress of the project is monitored and controlled.

 Phases of project management: An overview

-It is the first phase of the project that sets its course.
+The first phase of the project sets its course.
 During this phase, the project is defined and authorized.
-In this phase, a project team is assembled, and a Project Charter is created.
+A project team is assembled, and a Project Charter is created.
 The Project Charter outlines the project scope, objectives, and deliverables.
-It is the phase where the project manager is appointed, and the project management plan is created.
+The project manager is appointed, and the project management plan is created.

 Also Read: Fundamentals of Project Management Explained